Last Updated on 14 January 2026 by Cycloscope

 Than a big bearded man comes in, his dress a piece of art, his expressions funny and terrifing at the same time.
 He is Ravana, the nemesis of Rama, ready to kidnap the beautiful Sita… but Hanuman, the monkey warrior is ready to fight for his master’s wife

-Nowadays Kecak and the first all-women group
+Nowadays, Kecak and the first all-women group

 Where to see Kecak in Bali

-Entry fee for most of the shows is around 7USD, the duration of the shows stays within 90 minutes, they all take place around 7 or 7:30 pm.
+The entry fee for most shows is around 7 USD.
+The shows last about 90 minutes, and they all take place around 7 or 7:30 pm.

 Check also